FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 ##### String fields

 - `single (boolean)`: When you picked the `string` field type, you can specify if it is a single line.
 By default it will render as a multiline field (optional).

+##### Datetime fields

+- `isPublishDate`: Specifies if the field is a publish date.
+When set to `true`, the field will be used to set the publish date for the content (this will be reflected on the content dashboard).
+- `isModifiedDate`: Specifies if the field is a modified date.
+When using the `frontMatter.content.autoUpdateDate` setting to automatically update the modified date of the article, this field will be used.

+> The format of your date can be defined in the `frontMatter.taxonomy.dateFormat` setting.
+Check [date-fns formating](https://date-fns.org/v2.0.1/docs/format) for more information.

 ##### Image fields